Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 <a name="terms-and-conditions"></a>
 # Terms and conditions

-By using this package, you agree that the author won't be responsible for any damage that comes to you and/or your property.
+By using this package, you agree that the KristinitaLuckyLink, Sublime Text, Python DuckDuckGo and pygoogling authors won't be responsible for any damage that comes to you and/or your property.
 You hereby agree to take all responsibilities for using this package.
 The author is merely a developer who created this package but you are the one who is using it.

 <a name="license"></a>
 # License